MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

     URI: https://web.powerapps.com/environments/d1ec10fa-74d5-44e5-b0f7-e448e3ca7509/home
     Environment ID: d1ec10fa-74d5-44e5-b0f7-e448e3ca7509

-# Application registration in Azure AD
+# Application registration

-To allow your application access to the Common Data Service, you need to register your application in Azure AD.
+To allow your application access to the Common Data Service, you need to register your application in **Azure Active Directory**.
 This allows you to establish an identity for your application and specify the permission level it needs in order to access the CDS APIs.

 ## Prerequisites